SecureFromScratch/Recipes-Workshop/README.md

 ```

 ----
-For manual installation follow the instructions below to install the lab.
+For local manual installation follow the instructions below to install the lab.
 Detailed explanations are linked to each step.
 ### 1. Install .net8